worthyag/SixLove/draftReport.md

 I also created a form that coincides with the model.
-It is the form used for all communication with the `TennisSession` database table.
-Code snippet 6 displays the form code.
+It is the form used for all communication with the `TennisSession` database table (adding, editing, and deleting). **Code snippet 6** displays the form code.

 ```python
 ...